gecrooks/modern-python-template/README.md

 ## About: On the creation and crafting of a python project

-This is discussion of the steps needed to setup an open source, github hosted, python package, ready for further development.
+This is discussion of the steps needed to setup an open source, github hosted, python package ready for further development.

 ## Naming